oxgirl2000/oxgirl2000.github.io/src/md/works/foresta.md

-#### Interactive screen-based visualisations of sensor data retrived from custom sensor hubs attached to trees in different locations.
+#### Interactive screen-based visualisations of sensor data retrieved from custom sensor hubs attached to trees in different locations.
 - - -

 ## CAFKA